-This information will help you prepare and care for your implanted port.
+This information explains your implanted port, the port placement procedure, and how to care for your implanted port.
 For the rest of this resource, our use of the word “you” and “your” refers to you or your child.

-An implanted port can be used to give:
+An implanted port has many uses.
+It may be used to:

 - You won’t need as many needle sticks.

 - It can stay in your body as long as a few years and be removed when it is no longer needed.

 Your port will be about the size of a nickel or a quarter.
 It can be circular, oval, or triangle shaped (see Figure 1).
 It may be placed on either the right or the left side of your chest (see Figure 2).
 The port may raise your skin about ½ an inch above normal.
 You may be able to feel it through your skin.